Travel to Peru

 Internet cafes are called ‘cabinas publicas’ and are ubiquitous in Peru except for the really remote countryside areas.
 Smaller towns should all have one with decent speeds.
-Make sure to use a VPN while traveling and accessing public Wi-Fi hotspots.
+Make sure to use a VPN while traveling and accessing public Wi-Fi hotspots (like ExpressVPN).

 Arrival in Peru